Why do new hires need a baseline immunity assessment?

 Who is considered a new hire?

 New hires are any employees that have been working with their employer for 3 months or less.
-If you have employees that require an immunization assessment that are not newly hired, have them contact the Occupational Health Nurse for your health authority.
+If you have employees that require an immunization assessment that are not newly hired, have them contact the Communicable Disease Exposure Management Nurse for your health authority.

 Collection, Use and Disclosure of Personal Information by Workplace Health to support the COVID-19 Pandemic Response